Biological soil crust: Variation throughout range

 The species composition and physical appearance of biological soil crusts vary depending on the climate, soil, and disturbance conditions.
 For example, biological soil crusts are more dominated by green algae on more acidic and less salty soils, whereas cyanobacteria are more favored on alkaline and haline soils.
 Within a climate zone, the abundance of lichens and mosses in biological soil crusts generally increases with increasing clay and silt content and decreasing sand.
 Also, habitats that are more moist generally support more lichens and mosses.

 The morphology of biological soil crust surfaces can range from smooth and a few millimeters in thickness to pinnacles up to 15 cm high.
 Smooth biological soil crusts occur in hot deserts where the soil does not freeze, and consist mostly of cyanobacteria, algae, and fungi.
 Thicker and rougher crusts occur in areas where higher precipitation results in increased cover of lichen and mosses, and frost heaving of these surfaces cause microtopography such as rolling hills and steep pinnacles.
-Due to the intense UV radiation present in areas where biological soil crusts occur, biological soil crusts appear darker than the crustless soil in the same area due to the UV-protective pigmentation of cyanobacteria and other crust organisms.
+Due to the intense UV radiation present in areas where biological soil crusts occur, biological soil crusts can appear darker than the crustless soil in the same area due to the UV-protective pigmentation of cyanobacteria and other crust organisms.